Talking to Kids About Cancer

 Nurses – may be the most regular contact you have with the treatment centre and are a source of information and support.

-Social workers – link you to support services and help with emotional, practical or financial issues.
+Social workers – often part of the cancer care team, can link you with support services and help with emotional, practical or financial issues.

 School counsellors – are trained in child development and can be a useful source of support and ideas.

-Psychiatrists – will see children with more serious issues (you will need a referral from a GP if your child is treated privately).
+Psychiatrists – will see children with more serious issues (you will need a referral from a GP).

 Practical and financial help